Tombow1/Gem5_randomize/README.md

 The provided script may not fully meet your needs, and you might find yourself wanting to write your own gem5 scripts with this patch.
 Here is how to do it.

 #### CPU randomization
-When CPU randomization is enabled, the patched gem5 simulator will randomize the order of ready-to-execute instructions in the instruction queue at the execute stage of the O3 CPU.
-Without this patch, the original simulator executes ready instructions in FIFO order.
 This patch supports two types of randomization: O3 CPU and Ruby cache system with MESI two-level protocol.
 To manually turn on CPU randomization, you can easily access and modify the `randomize` variable of the CPU object.
 However, this variable is patched into the m5 object, making it inaccessible for direct modification through the gem5 standard library, as the standard library's CPU classes wrap the m5 object.
 You can bypass this limitation through the standard library's `BaseCPUCore` type.

 Here's how you should configure it yourself: